johnpittman/js-node-util-request/README.md

   - Reduce complexity of response handling
   - Ex: Parse JSON based on response type then turn it into an error
 - Custom Options
-  - Allow passed options to middleware/handlers
+  - Pass options to middleware and handlers
 - Error Handling
   - Define error handler to format error responses